EARLY TRANSLATIONS OF OSCAR WILDE’S SALOMÉ

 It is reasonable, therefore, to assume that someone must have had prior knowledge of the French play.
 Fortunately, for our case, this is not unlikely.

 We recall that rehearsals in London with Sarah Bernhardt for the play in French had ceased almost six months before the Gazette translation.
-So there is the possibility that actors’ copies or a prompt copy of the play existed, allowing work on it to have begun somewhat earlier.
+So there is the possibility that actors’ copies or a prompt copy of the play existed, allowing access to it somewhat earlier.
 Alternatively, the press may have been sent an advance or pre-issue copy of the French play for review.

 Either way, this notion of a cognoscenti at work is supported by the curious fact that there are stage directions and descriptions in the article that are not in the French nor in the English editions—and some of the notations appear to have been discernible only from having access to the rehearsals.
 One might begin to wonder whether there were Wildean cogs in the publicity machine.